medilocus/graphic_videos/docs/export.md

 * `verbose`: Whether to print out info while exporting.
 * `notify`: Whether to notify user after finished exporting via system notification.

+## Available Methods

+* Single Core: Exports and encodes each frame.
+* Multi Core: Exports and encodes each frame on all system cores.
+Uses many temporary files.
+MAY BE UNSTABLE.
+* FFmpeg: Exports and compresses with FFmpeg.
+Uses one temporary file.